Sanofi-Public/PMCB-CellBridge/README.md

 3) An RDS object (`<project_name>_cellbridge_v<x.y.z>_<UI>_middle-object.rds`)
 containing all intermediate files required to repreduce the html summary.

+CellBridge generates a unique identifier (UID) for all three output files.
+The UID is a 15-character alphanumeric code (consisting of upper and lower-case letters and numbers) that is assigned to all three output files and projected on the HTML summary report.
+The UID serves as a tracking mechanism for the data in case the same dataset is processed multiple times with different input parameters.
+The UID ensures that the output files can be easily identified and distinguished, allowing investigators to easily trace their analysis and results back to the specific run and set of parameters used and minimizing confusion and errors in data management.

 ---

 In addition to scRNA-seq data, CellBridge seamlessly integrates Cellular